 I can’t recall exactly how I learned to budget.
 I do remember opening my first bank account with a community credit union.
-And this was back before there were money management apps, so I had to balance my checkbook with an old-fashioned register.
+And this was back before there were money management apps and loan repayment calculators, so I had to balance my checkbook with an old-fashioned register.
 I didn’t really know what I was doing and suffered an overdraft fee a handful of times.

 “For older children, helping them set up their own checking account and giving them access to a debit card could definitely provide some useful lessons, especially if it’s their own money,” says Matt Becker, CFP® and founder of Mom and Dad Money.
 “It gives them an opportunity to manage their money in the same way as they’ll have to manage it as an adult and to build those skills, but with less risk since you will presumably be providing some guidance.”

 Early adulthood: Know what you’re getting into with student loans